RGIT Australia

-RGIT Australia trading as Royal Greenhill Institute of Technology (RGIT) Australia (National Provider No.: 22088 | CRICOS Code: 03002G) was a private registered training organisation (RTO) accredited by the National Regulator - Australian Skills Quality Authority (ASQA).
-It is located in Melbourne CBD, Victoria, Australia.
+Greenhill Education Group Pty Ltd trading as Royal Greenhill Institute of Technology (RGIT) Australia (National Provider No.: 22088 | CRICOS Code: 03002G) was a private registered training organisation (RTO) accredited by the National Regulator - Australian Skills Quality Authority (ASQA).
+It was located in Melbourne CBD, Victoria, Australia.
 In 2014, a second campus was established in Hobart Tasmania.
 They offer vocational courses in Business and Management, English, Health Sciences, Hospitality, Nursing and Information Technology.
 A wide selection of study options are offered from short courses, apprenticeships, traineeships, certificates, diplomas, advanced diplomas and Graduate Certificate to Graduate Diploma under the Australian Qualifications Framework.
+RGIT was placed in Court Ordered Liquidation by the Federal Court on 22nd August 2026.

 Campus

-RGIT has three campuses in total, two of which are located in Melbourne, Victoria, and one located in Hobart, Tasmania.
+RGIT had three campuses in total, two of which are located in Melbourne, Victoria, and one located in Hobart, Tasmania.